CSCfi/csc-user-guide/docs/cloud/pouta/persistent-volumes.md

     sudo parted -l

-Similar to the previous persisitent volume creation you can identify the volume based on its size.
+Similar to the previous persistent volume creation you can identify the volume based on its size.
 First mount the path:

     sudo mount /dev/vdb /media/volume